Are you looking to get something done to the outside walls of your house fairly soon?

 Having the exterior repainted with a good quality masonry paint….

 Why should they?
-They want you to buy more paint from them next year!
+They want you to buy more outdoor wall paint from them next year!

 OPINION?
 A cheap short term option and fraught with setbacks and problems.